kachiann/kachiann/README.md

 <p>
 🔭 I’m currently working on Quasi-Monte Carlo Algorithms

-🌱 Data Scientist with a PhD in Mathematics and experience in research
+🌱 I am a Data Scientist with a PhD in Mathematics and experience in research

 <p
    \